luktar/GptIntegration/README.md

 5. Get 3 last messages from slack
 6. Send 'xxxx' on slack
 7. Add milk and butter to the shopping list
-8. I've bouth milk (it will be market as bouth)
+8. I've bought milk (it will be market as bought)
 9. Is there anything to buy on a shopping list?
 10. Set up meeting tomorrow at 8:00
 11. Remove meeting from tomorrow at 8:00